ligurio/swebok-v3/5_software_maintenance.md

 adaptive, and perfective [2*, c4s3].
 IEEE 14764 includes a fourth category–preventative.

-- Corrective maintenance: reactive modifi- cation (or repairs) of a software product performed after delivery to correct discovered problems.
+- Corrective maintenance: reactive modification (or repairs) of a software product performed after delivery to correct discovered problems.
 Included in this category is emergency maintenance, which is an unscheduled modification performed to temporarily keep a software product operational pending